Top 10 OSHA Safety Violations of 2016

 Bonus Tip: Incorporate a rating system within your organization that requires special training and authority to use industrial trucks.
 Doing so supports workplace safety and motivates workers for advancement.

-This OSHA violation moved up to the fifth most common OSHA safety violation for 2015.
+This OSHA violation moved up to the fifth most common OSHA safety violation in 2015.
 The accidental start up of a machine creates the potential for exposure to electrical hazards, gas, steam and moving parts in the point of operation.
 Use of a lockout device such as an approved padlock or a combination lock, will prevent the startup of a machine by physically blocking the engagement of the required components for the machine to function.

 Tip: Educate your team about the importance of using lockout/tag-out devices.
 Be mindful of workers who speak other languages and ensure the information is communicated to them as well.